sampsyo/home/_drafts/flash.md

 On Ousterhout Dichotomies
 -------------------------

-For a long time, I thought that the right way to "package" a performance-oriented library like FlatGFA might be with an [Ousterhout dichotomy][od].
+For a long time, I thought that the right way to "package" a performance-oriented library like FlatGFA might be with a standard [Ousterhout dichotomy][od].
-The performance-sensitive, bulk routines stay in Rust, but we build bindings to a higher-level language for composing those routines into whole workflows.
+The performance-sensitive routines stay in Rust, but we build bindings to a higher-level language for composing those routines into whole workflows.
 The result would look a lot like [PyTorch][]: it doesn't matter to ML engineers that Python isn't very fast because more than 99% of the time is spent in optimized kernel routines written in C++ and CUDA.

 Python is the natural choice for the "glue language" part of an Ousterhout dichotomy in the modern era.[^tcl]